python-course-ws-2023/python_course_gr_D/notebooks/api.rst

 API Documentation
 =================

-The modules part of My Python Project:
+The modules part of Our Python Project:

-.. automodule:: my_module
+.. automodule:: our_module
    :members:
    :undoc-members:
    :show-inheritance: